Venue and Date

 Submissions must follow the RANLP 2025 submission guidelines, using ACL-style templates (LaTeX or MS Word).

-- Long papers: Up to 8 pages (excluding references)
+- Regular papers: Up to 8 pages (excluding references).
+Additional pages for references are allowed.

-- Short papers: Up to 4 pages (excluding references)
+- Short papers: Up to 6 pages (excluding references).
+Additional pages for references are allowed.

 Publication: Accepted papers will be included in the ACL Anthology.